haarismian/Logs-Analysis-Tool/README.md

 ### Usage
 1. Extract the contents of News Logs Analysis.zip to any folder
 2. logsAnalysis.py must be in the same folder as the database
+3. Run the vagrant machine with the database
-3. Run logsAnalysis.py
+4. Run logsAnalysis.py
-4. Enjoy the premade queries!
+5. Enjoy the premade queries!

 ### Known Issues and To do
 N/A